yossadh/yossadh.github.io/_posts/2018-12-10-lab-notebook-part-2.md

 ---
 title:  "Regarding that lab notebook...
-(Part 2)"
+(Part 2: Is there a better way?)"
 date: 2018-12-10
 permalink: /posts/2018/12/lab-notebook-part-2/
 categories: